Table of Content

 4.2.
 Kentucky Motorcycle License

-You can pay a fee of $21.50 to be issued a standard credential license that is valid for 4 years.
-Or you can pay a fee of $43 to be issued a standard credential license that is valid for 8 years.
+You can pay $21.50 to be issued a standard credential license that is valid for four years, or you can pay a fee of $43 to be issued a standard credential license that is valid for eight years.

-Alternatively, you can pay a fee of $24 to be issued a real I.D. license that is valid for 4 years.
-Or you can pay a fee of $48 to be issued a real I.D. license that is valid for 8 years.
+Alternatively, you can pay $24 to be issued a real I.D. license that is valid for four years, or you can pay $48 to be issued a real I.D. license that is valid for eight years.

-Listed below are the requirements you will need to fulfill to obtain a Kentucky motorcycle license.
-Depending on your age when you approach the final step, the list of criteria may differ between motorcyclists:
+Listed below are the requirements you will need to fulfill to obtain a Kentucky motorcycle license:

 Requirements | Applicants Ages 16 to 17 | Applicants Ages 18 to 20 | Applicants Ages 21 and Above |